 How to Travel Long Term With Little Money by Choosing the Right Destinations

 Destination choice is the single biggest financial decision you will make as a long-term traveler.
-It matters more than how much you pack, which airline you use, or how many budget apps you download.
+It matters more than how much you pack, which airline you use, or how many budget tools you download.

 Countries Where Your Money Lasts the Longest